swcarpentry/git-novice/episodes/09-conflict.md

 Git rejects the push because it detects that the remote repository has new updates that have not been incorporated into the local branch.
-What we have to do is pull the changes from GitHub, [merge](../learners/reference.md#merge) them into the copy we're currently working in, and then push that.
+What we have to do is `pull` the changes from GitHub, [`merge`](../learners/reference.md#merge) them into the copy we're currently working in, and then push that.

+## Resolve conflict

+The __owner__ need to solve this conflict to be able to push to the remote repository.

 Let's start by pulling:

 ```bash